Belgorod: 20th and 21st centuries

-In 1954 the city became the administrative center of Belgorod Oblast.
-From this time the rapid development of the city as a regional center began.
+In 1954, the city became the administrative center of Belgorod Oblast and rapidly developed as a regional industrial and cultural center.

-Belgorod is an administrative, industrial and cultural center of Belgorod Oblast, established in 1954.
 The major educational centers of the city are Belgorod State University, the Belgorod Technological University, the Belgorod Agrarian University, and the Financial Academy.
 Belgorod Drama Theater is named after the famous 19th-century actor Mikhail Shchepkin, who was born in this region.

 On 22 April 2013, a mass shooting occurred at approximately 2:20 PM Moscow time on a street in Belgorod.
-The shooter, identified as 31-year-old Sergey (Sergei) Pomazun (Сергей Помазун), opened fire with a semi-automatic rifle on several people at a gun store and on a sidewalk, killing all six people whom he hit: three people at the store and three passers-by, including two teenage girls.
-Pomazun was later apprehended after an extensive day-long manhunt; during his arrest, he wounded a policeman with a knife.
+The shooter, identified as 31-year-old Sergey Pomazun (Сергей Помазун), opened fire with a semi-automatic rifle on several people at a gun store and on a sidewalk, killing all six people whom he hit: three people at the store and three passers-by, including two teenage girls.
+Pomazun was apprehended after an extensive day-long manhunt; during his arrest, he wounded a policeman with a knife.
 He was sentenced to life in prison on 23 August 2013.

-There were several attacks and incidents reported in Belgorod following the start of the 2022 Russian invasion of Ukraine, during which Belgorod was an important logistics centre for Russian armies.
-Notably, on 1 April 2022 two Ukrainian Mi-24 performed a night raid and set fire to a fuel depot in Belgorod, in a low-altitude airstrike.
+There were several attacks on Belgorod during the Russian invasion of Ukraine.
+Russian officials claimed that Belgorod was repeatedly targeted by indiscriminate Ukrainian attacks.
+On 1 April 2022, two Ukrainian Mi-24 performed a night raid and set fire to a fuel depot in Belgorod, in a low-altitude airstrike.
+On 20 April 2023, a Russian Su-34 fighter jet accidentally dropped a bomb on the city, leaving a crater 20 metres across and injuring two people.
+On 22 April, more than 3,000 people were evacuated from their homes after an undetonated explosive was found; it was not known if the second bomb had come from the same aircraft.
+On 30 December, an alleged Ukrainian airstrike killed 25 people and wounded over 100.
+In March 2024, authorities began evacuating 9,000 children from the city and wider region due to shelling and drone attacks.
+On 6 May, at least six people were killed following a Ukrainian drone strike.
+On 12 May 16 people were killed when a section of an apartment block collapsed.
+Russian MOD claimed it as a Ukrainian missile strike.
+CIT investigators said the building was most likely hit by a Russian bomb, as the explosion occurred on the North-Eastern side of the building, opposite to the border with Ukraine.
+On 28 September 2025, Ukraine's HIMARS struck the Belgorod thermal power plant, causing a "complete power outage" in Belgorod and surrounding areas.